daley-mottley/medical-calculator/project-plan/LOGS.md

 ### Sidebar Label Update
 - **Issue**: The sidebar label at the top was 'Menu' and did not link to the dashboard.
 - **Resolution**: Changed the label to 'Dashboard' and made it a clickable link to '/calculators' (the dashboard page), as per project instructions.

+## 2025-06-12
+### Calculator Navigation Update
+- **Issue**: 'Open Calculator' buttons opened calculators in a modal.
+Requirement changed to navigate to dedicated calculator pages and auto-scroll to top on navigation.
+- **Resolution**: Updated all 'Open Calculator' buttons to use react-router navigation to the respective calculator page using a route segment map.
+Removed modal logic.
+Added useEffect to auto-scroll to top when navigating to a calculator page.
+Changes made on branch 'feature/calculator-navigation'.